John Preston Music Awards

 A highly respected executive, John was a long-standing council member and then chair of the music industry’s trade organisation BPI (British Phonographic Industry).
 He was also a director of Universal Publishing and a trustee of music industry charity The BRIT Trust during its formative years.
 In 1997, John also chaired the Rock the Vote campaign, persuading young people to register to vote in the general election.

-Over a 25 year career, John worked with many well-known artists including Annie Lennox and Dave Stewart of the Eurythmics, David Bowie, Take That and Whitney Houston whilst Simon Cowell was among the many executives given early breaks by John.
+Over his 25 year career, John worked with many well-known artists including Annie Lennox and Dave Stewart of the Eurythmics, David Bowie, Take That and Whitney Houston, whilst Simon Cowell was among the many executives given early breaks by John.